pixelboehm/ldt-orchestration-manager/READMe.md

 ## Testing

-The `Makefile` provides several helpful commands for testing, short testing, verbose testing, and also providing a coverage report located in the `out` directory.
+The `Makefile` provides several helpful commands for testing and coverage. _short_ and _verbose_ flags for the test command can be set via the CLI flags `TEST_VERBOSE` and `TEST_SHORT`.
+The Coverage report can be generated via `make cover` and is located in the `out` directory.
+Testing and coverage will always be executed regardless of caching.

 ## Building